Accessibility statement for www.uhdb.nhs.uk

-How do I navigate the site without a keyboard?
+How do I navigate the site without a mouse?

 Use your arrow keys to scroll up or down the page.
 You can use your Tab key to move between links, and press Return or Enter to select one.
 To go back to the previous page, use the Backspace key.